-Leadership has become a big focus for me as I start to grow more into my role at Magnet Forensics.
+Leadership has become a big focus for me as I start to grow more in my role at Magnet Forensics.
 As a developer, I feel like it’s easy to gain basic knowledge and experience with unfamiliar programming territory just by surfing The Internet.
 With leadership, that’s certainly not the case for me.
+So what’s my most recent realization?
+Lead by example.

-What’s my most recent realization?
-Lead by example if you expect anyone to take you seriously.
+If you expect anyone to take you seriously, you need to lead by example.
 As a young leader (and with little professional experience in a leadership role), I think this becomes especially important.
 When you lead by example, you’re showing others that you’re really behind what you’re preaching.

-Maybe it’s obvious, but I really don’t think I’m over simplifying my message when I say it.
+Maybe it’s obvious, but I really don’t think I’m oversimplifying my message when I say it.
 To lead by example, you just do what you expect other people to do.
 Obvious, right?
 If you’ve been working for long enough, you’ve probably had a boss that you thought was doing a poor job.
-There’s many reasons for this, and I don’t want to turn this into a negative-dwelling-unhappy-rant party, but one such reason is it felt like they were just passing down orders to you.
+There are many reasons for this, and I don’t want to turn this into a negative-dwelling-unhappy-rant party, but one such reason is it felt like they were just passing down orders to you.

-What’s more disengaging than having someone that’s locked up in a room come out every couple of hours to assign you a new task?
+What’s more disengaging than having someone who’s locked up in a room come out every couple of hours to assign you a new task?
 This boss of yours was doing a poor job of demonstrating meaning to you.
-Why was doing what he or she was telling you to do was the right thing-the thing that’s going to help get the company to the next step?
+Why was doing what he or she was telling you to do the right thing – the thing that’s going to help get the company to the next step?
 He or she was not using what I would now call leadership rule #1: lead by example.

 Okay.
 So you’ve envisioned the times when it sucked.
 We’re off to a good start, because hopefully things can only look up from here.
 What would you have done differently if you were in your old boss’s shoes and you wanted to inspire an alternate-universe-you to do a good job?
 There’s probably a handful of things you can think of (and for certain people with certain bosses, maybe that handful is multiple gorilla-sized handfuls).